amaaan01/titanic-ensemble-learning/README.md

 ## Project Overview

-The goal of this project is to build and evaluate classification models for predicting Titanic passenger survival.
-The notebook explores how ensemble methods can improve prediction performance compared to a single Decision Tree.
+The objective of this project is to build classification models capable of predicting whether a passenger survived the Titanic disaster.
+The notebook explores how ensemble learning methods such as Random Forest and Bagging can improve predictive performance compared to a single Decision Tree model.

 ## Dataset

-The project uses the Titanic dataset, which contains passenger information such as:
+The project uses the Titanic dataset, which contains information about passengers, including:

 * Passenger Class (Pclass)
 * Sex
 * Age
 * Fare
 * Embarked Port
+* Family Information
 * Survival Status

-**Target Variable:** `Survived`
+### Target Variable

+**Survived**

-* 0 → Did Not Survive
+* 0 = Did Not Survive
-* 1 → Survived
+* 1 = Survived

 ## Models Implemented

 * Decision Tree Classifier
+* Bagging Classifier
 * Random Forest Classifier
-* Bagging Classifier

-## Project Workflow

-1. Data Loading
-2. Exploratory Data Analysis (EDA)
-3. Data Cleaning and Preprocessing
-4. Feature Encoding
-5. Train-Test Split
-6. Model Training
-7. Model Evaluation
-8. Performance Comparison

 ## Technologies Used